Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Correlation clustering

 \subsection{Hamiltonian formulation for qudit systems}

 Let $G=(V,E)$ be a graph with $N=|V|$ nodes that specifies the input to some correlation clustering problem instance.
 Every edge $(u,v)\in E$ has a weight $w_{(u,v)} \in \{-1,+1\}$, representing the `+' and `--' relationships in unweighted correlation clustering.
-We assume that we have access to a qudit quantum system of $N$ qudits consisting of $d$ levels, such that every node is described by a single qudit state $\ket{c_u}$ meaning that node $u$ is put in (a superposition of) cluster(s) $c$.
+We assume that we have access to a qudit quantum system of $N$ qudits consisting of $d$ levels, such that every node is described by a single qudit state $\ket{c_u}$ meaning that node $u$ is put in (a superposition of) cluster(s) $c$ \footnote{ Here, we would like to stress that even though $d$ might be limited, this will not be too detrimental to the QAOA’s performance in practice, even when the optimal solution would require more than $d$ clusters.
+This was already shown for the Swamy algorithm, which always produces a solution that uses at most 6 clusters and is still able to achieve a high expected approximation ratio \cite{Swamy2004}.
+Consider for example the all-negative weights graph, which would be an instance that requires the maximal amount of clusters to be used, which equals the number of the graph vertices, $d=N$.
+In this case, one would still be able to satisfy at least $d-1$ out of $d$ edges and thus is still able to achieve an approximation ratio larger than $(d-1)/d$.
+For the experimental example discussed in Sec.~\ref{sec:RQC_BuildingBlocks}, we have $d=10$ and thus the minimum approximation ratio would be $9/10=0.9$. }.
 We write $[d]$ for the set $\{0,\dots,d-1\}$.
 We define a two-body interaction $V^d_{(u,v)}$ that acts on a two qudit sub-space according to

 which is a $d^2\cross d^2$ matrix with eigenvalues of -1 (+1) for nodes that are put in the same (different) clusters.
 Our full cost Hamiltonian is obtained by summing over all edges taking the product of the edge weight and~\eqref{eq:defV},